wwang-chcn/Giotto_ReadtheDocs/docs/source/subsections/datasets/mouse_CODEX_spleen.rst

    .. code:: r

       library(Giotto)
+      library(GiottoData)

       # 1. set working directory
       results_folder = 'path/to/result'

-      # 2. set giotto python path
-      # set python path to your preferred python version path
-      # set python path to conda env/bin/ directory if manually installed Giotto python dependencies by conda
-      # python_path = '/path_to_conda/.conda/envs/giotto/bin/python'
+      # Optional: Specify a path to a Python executable within a conda or miniconda
-      # set python path to NULL if you want to automatically install (only the 1st time) and use the giotto miniconda environment
+      # environment.
+If set to NULL (default), the Python executable within the previously
+      # installed Giotto environment will be used.
-      python_path = NULL
+      my_python_path = NULL # alternatively, "/local/python/path/python" if desired.
-      if(is.null(python_path)) {
-        installGiottoEnvironment()
-      }

 Dataset explanation
 ===================